 A second booster vaccination is also recommended for certain groups of people.
 You will find more information on this in the course of this FAQ.

 Many people received their booster some time ago, such as those living in nursing homes and the staff who work there.
 For this reason, the STIKO recommends a second booster with the existing mRNA vaccines – BioNTech or Moderna – for certain groups:

 Those particularly at risk – including all those aged 60 and over, people who live in or receive care in nursing homes, at-risk groups in the area of integration assistance for people with disabilities and people with immunodeficiency.
 These groups should receive a second booster three months or more after the first booster.

 In addition, health workers – especially if they are in direct contact with vulnerable people entrusted to their care – are recommended to obtain a second booster six months or more after the first booster.
 In justified individual cases, however, the second booster vaccination can also be considered for this group after no earlier than three months.

 – People (from the age of 5) who are subject to an increased risk of severe COVID-19 due to an underlying disease

 For an overview of the STIKO recommendations for coronavirus vaccinations, see the Robert Koch Institute (RKI) website.

-Anyone who wishes to get vaccinated can make an appointment with a doctor or at a vaccination centre.
-In addition, many companies offer vaccinations.
-Vaccinations are also frequently available at shopping centres or on vaccination buses, for example.
+Anyone who wishes to get a vaccination can make an appointment with a doctor or at a vaccination centre.

-Since 8 February, pharmacies have also been able to offer coronavirus vaccinations.
+Similarly, dentists and pharmacies are also able to offer coronavirus vaccinations.
 Appropriately trained pharmacists are allowed to give vaccinations; see www.mein-apothekenmanager.de for details.

 For up-to-date details of local arrangements, see the information page of your federal state government.